 About

-With Dr. Kelli Morgan, Green is the co-founder of The Darkwater Project, which creates an anti-racist art history by revealing and interrogating historical American art’s role in the construction of white supremacy.
-Darkwater particularly applies research gleaned from whiteness studies and the related fields of genocide studies, critical race art history, and citizenship studies to historical American art.
+He is also the co-founder (with Dr. Kelli Morgan) and director of The Darkwater Project, which contributes to the construction of an anti-racist US art history by revealing and interrogating historical American art’s role in the construction of white supremacy.

 Green has contributed op-eds to newspapers such as the Los Angeles Times, the Boston Globe, the Philadelphia Inquirer and the Wall Street Journal.
 His commentary has also aired on National Public Radio’s “All Things Considered.”
 Books featuring his work can be found here.